Seat Cover Installation Guide:

 Our Neoprene seat covers, for example, are very stretchy and install quite easily.
 Just make sure the Velcro is open and slide the cover over the seat back.
 Gently pull the cover over the seat back, making small adjustments so that everything is lined up correctly.
 Once the cover is on the seat, slide the material from the front of the cover between the back and bottom of the seat.
 Pull this material from the back and press the hook and loop closure together.
 The seat back is now complete.

 At the other end of the spectrum, you'll find our Velour Seat Covers.
 These covers are designed to look great and fit your seat perfectly, but installation requires a bit more patience.
 To achieve optimal fit with minimal difficulty, turn the material inside out and gradually roll it downwards.
 If your seats have removable headrests, put them back in place after installing the seatback cover; then use the same inside-out technique.

 The rest of our covers are somewhere in-between.
-Generally speaking, the "inside-out and roll down" method works best.
+The "inside-out and roll down" method works best.
 Again, if you have questions or get stuck, just give us a call!

 Installing the Seat Bottom Cover

 To install your seat bottom cover, you'll need to attach straps underneath the seat.
 This isn't difficult, but it's important to remember that there are power motors on the driver seat, plus sliding tracks on both the driver and passenger seats.
 Make sure you don't route the straps in such a way that they become tangled or interfere with seat operation.